rontarrant/gtkDcoding/docs/_posts/2019-03-15-0018-variations-on-a-text-entry.md

+---
+title: Variations on a Text Entry Widget
+layout: post
+description: How to obfuscate text in an Entry widget and how to make it non-editable.
+author: Ron Tarrant
+keywords:
+- GtkD
+- GTK+ 3
+- dlang
+- D language
+- Graphical User Interface
+- Entry

+---

 ## 0018 - Variations on a Text Entry Widget

-Let’s move away from buttons for the moment, both mouse and GUI, and look at the *Entry* widget… yeah, the one used for gathering a small bit of text from the user.
+Let’s move away from buttons for the moment, both mouse and GUI, and look at the `Entry` widget… yeah, the one used for gathering a small bit of text from the user.

 This is pretty much the easiest widget to use and the code amounts to this: